adeisbright/tictactoe-api/README.md

 ### Getting Started

 -   Run this command to launch the development server : npm run devstart
+-   Create two players
+-   Create a new game
+-   Make a move
 -   When testing set the Databse to the Test DB in App.js .
 Run : npm run test

 ### Testing